 Does the project have impacts that are individually limited, but cumulatively considerable? (“Cumulatively considerable” means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?

 Less than Significant Impact.
 As described in item (a) above, this evaluation does not address a project-specific evaluation; however, based on typical wineries, construction of new, or expansion of wineries, are unlikely to result in cumulatively considerable effects on the environment.
-In addition, the General Order is unlikely to change the land development economics and, therefore, it will not change the number of wineries constructed.
+In addition, the General Order is unlikely to change the number of wineries constructed.
 It is at the discretion of each local land use authority whether to allow the construction of new or expanded wineries in a given area.
 Local land use authorities also have discretion over more specific siting and design requirements.
 Therefore, it is speculative to analyze the cumulative impacts associated with constructing new wineries in a given area.
 Limited degradation of groundwater by some of the typical waste constituents released with discharge from a winery after effective source control, treatment, and control is consistent with maximum benefit to the people of California.
 The General Order contains an analysis of the potential for water quality degradation.
 The best practicable treatment or control measures contained in the General Order minimize any water quality degradation.
 The cumulative impacts associated with siting multiple wineries in a given area can be addressed in site-specific environmental analyses, which will be required for new and/or expanding facilities.

 Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?